dddappp/sui-blog-example/README.md

 An example of developing a blog_example application based on the Sui platform.

+It only requires 30 or so lines of code (all of which is a description of the domain model) to be written by the developer, and then generates a blog example that emulates [RoR Getting Started](https://guides.rubyonrails.org/getting_started.html) in one click, without requiring the developer to write a single line of other code.

 ## Prerequisites

 Currently, the dddappp low-code tool is published as a Docker image for developers to experience.